JesseEisen/cregex/README.md

 ##  Introduction

-This is wrapper of c standard lib `regex.h`.
-And it still in progress.
+This is a wrapper of c standard lib `regex.h`.
+And it is still in progress.

 ## Build And Test